 Although it may not be a deciding factor for you, you might want to consider how large the group you’re travelling with will be.

 Most tour operators will have around 10-16 people on tour but in some cases, you may find you’re travelling with a coach load of people.
 Depending on the type of trip you’re looking for, this could be a deal-breaker for some.

 What Do You Need To Pack?

-Once you’ve booked your trip and you know where you’re going and how long you’re going to be going for, you need to think about what you need to pack.
-Although it will likely depend on where you’re going and what you’re doing, there are a number of essentials you’ll definitely need.
+Once you’ve booked your trip and know where you’re going and how long you’re going, you need to think about what you need to pack.
+Although it will likely depend on where you’re going and what you’re doing, there are several essentials you’ll need.
 These include: